EidanU/La-Belle-Assiette_Catalogue/README.md

 In this app you will be able to handle the chef Loic food inventory.
 You can watch, add, modify and delete all the data from this single page.
-I read that it was not required to make web design but I add some boostrap class, I hope you will enjoy the result!
+I read that it was not required to make web design but I add some boostrap classes, I hope you will enjoy the result!

 ## Stack